theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 |2015 05|Lumia 520 Black|8159257000|1  |
 |2015 05|Galaxy S4 (I9500)White|5415746500|2  |
 |2015 05|Galaxy S3 Mini I8190 Marble White|3901046000|3  |

 **Conclusion**
 - Sales of products fluctuate greatly from month to month, showing that the mobile phone market is very competitive and changing rapidly.
 - Galaxy Note II N7100 Marble White was the top selling product in January, February and March 2015.
 However, its sales decreased from January to March.
 - Lumia 520 Black surpassed Galaxy Note II N7100 Marble White to become the highest selling product in April and May 2015.
 This shows the change in consumer preferences.
-- Galaxy S3 Mini I8190 Marble White và Lumia 720 Black cũng là những sản phẩm có doanh thu cao trong các tháng 4 và 5, nhưng không đạt được vị trí cao nhất.
+- Galaxy S3 Mini I8190 Marble White and Lumia 720 Black were also products with high sales in April and May, but did not reach the top position.

 ### **Q6: Which brand does the 26-30 customer group like?**